Combodo/CombodoPayumStripe/doc/README.md

 ## Abstract
-The gateway available in this repository it meant to provide you an integration with stripe [Checkout Server](https://stripe.com/docs/payments/checkout/server).
+The gateway available in this repository is meant to provide you an integration with stripe [Checkout Server](https://stripe.com/docs/payments/checkout/server).

 In order to achieve this,

-# installation
+# Installation

-## add the dependency using composer
+## Composer

 ```bash
 composer require combodo/stripe-v3
 ```

-note: for now I do not plan to follow BC rules, use semantic versioning or other, so please check if the code is working after each upgrade
+Note: for now I do not plan to follow BC rules, use semantic versioning or other, so please check if the code is working after each upgrade.

-## register the gateway
+## Register the gateway

 See the service tagged `payum.gateway_factory_builder` [in the example of conf](./sylius-example/app/config/payum.yml).

-You may also be interested with [Payum's doc](https://github.com/Payum/Payum/blob/master/docs/get-it-started.md), or even [sylius' doc](https://docs.sylius.com/en/latest/book/orders/payments.html#payment-gateway-configuration) about payment gateway configuration
+You may also be interested with [Payum's doc](https://github.com/Payum/Payum/blob/master/docs/get-it-started.md), or even [sylius' doc](https://docs.sylius.com/en/latest/book/orders/payments.html#payment-gateway-configuration) about payment gateway configuration.

 ## Optionally: add a Form handling the gateway configuration